joelbeckham/joelbeckham.com/content/post/2012-01-19-head-runatserver.md

 tags:
   - HTML
 ---
 I just noticed that at some point all of my page titles became blank and the <title> tag in the markup was empty.
-The reason is because the <head> tag wasn&#8217;t marked as a server-side tag for ASP.NET, so it didn&#8217;t have access to update the <title> tag.
+The reason is because the <head> tag wasn't marked as a server-side tag for ASP.NET, so it didn't have access to update the <title> tag.